 Preparing Your Graduate School Application

-A graduate school application generally consists of seven parts:
+A graduate school application generally consists of multiple parts:

 - Online application/Questionnaire